 "If you don't like to use the microwave for faster thawing, your best bet is the cold-water method."
 Place food in a leakproof plastic bag and float it in cold water.
 Change the water every 30 minutes to keep it cold, and after thawing, cook immediately.
 "If you're defrosting food in the microwave, cook it immediately after thawing because some areas of the food may become warm and begin to cook during microwaving," Bernard explains.

-When buying frozen fish, make sure it's vacuumsealed or glazed with ice.
+When buying frozen fish, make sure it's vacuum-sealed or "glazed" (multiple layers) with ice.

 Glaze fish by dipping in cold water and freezing on a sheet pan until covered with 1/4-inch of ice, then freeze in a plastic bag for up to six months.